F 3 GEOGRAPHY

 a) Rural settlements

-Consist of villages and homesteads and homesteads in which people are involved in subsistence agriculture and traditional activities such as pottery weaving, curving, etc.
+Consist of villages and homesteads in which people are involved in subsistence agriculture and traditional activities such as pottery, weaving, carving, etc.

 b) Urban settlement